xuqiancheng/jpscore/README.md

 ## Demos

 The following demos are provided for testing.
 They can be found in [demos](https://github.com/xuqiancheng/jpscore/tree/AnticipationVelocityModel/demos).

+Click pictures to show videos.

 - scenario_1_binary_unidirectional
   One agent moves behind another.